 How to address sexual and gender diversity in the media?

-The ways in which the realities of LGBTQI communities are portrayed in the media often contain myths and prejudices.
+How the realities of LGBTQI communities are portrayed in the media often contains myths and prejudices.
 For example, how many times have we read or heard that a public figure has “admitted” to being homosexual or lesbian?
-Yet dictionaries teach us that we admit a mistake, a sin, or a crime.
+Yet dictionaries teach us that we admit mistakes, sins, or crimes.
 In countries where that is no longer the case, it should rather be written or said that a person has “revealed” or “disclosed” his or her sexual orientation.

-The guide is the result of a collaboration between Michel Dorais, Ph.D, sexual sociologist, professor and researcher at Laval University; Jasmin Roy, founder of the Jasmin Roy Sophie Desmarais Foundation, who is also an writer, documentary filmmaker and former journalist; and Guillaume Tardif, master’s degree student in social work.
+The guide is the result of a collaboration between Michel Dorais, Ph.D., sexual sociologist, professor, and researcher at Laval University; Jasmin Roy, founder of the Jasmin Roy Sophie Desmarais Foundation, who is also a writer, documentary filmmaker, and former journalist; and Guillaume Tardif, master’s degree student in social work.

 Educating and raising awareness

-Sexual violence, health issues, sexual diversity in sports, arts and media, tourism, and media coverage of public protests additionally count among the themes addressed in How to address sexual and gender diversity in the media?
+Sexual violence, health issues, sexual diversity in sports, arts, media, tourism, and media coverage of public protests additionally count among the themes addressed in How to address sexual and gender diversity in the media?